Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Mobility and Stability Analysis

 \subsection{Extreme Travelers Analysis}

-According to the classification criteria proposed in Table \ref{table:extreme}, we get the transition matrix of the 4 types of extreme travelers (EB, NO, TI, RI) from 2010 to 2014 in Table \ref{table:extremeTM}.
-The amounts of extreme travelers in 2010 (141340) and 2014 (112964) are both very small comparing to that of non-extreme travelers.
+According to the classification criteria proposed in Table \ref{table:extreme}, the transition matrix of the four types of extreme travelers (EB, NO, TI, RI) from 2010 to 2014 is generated and shown in Table \ref{table:extremeTM}.
+The numbers of extreme travelers in 2010 (141340) and 2014 (112964) are both very small compared to that of non-extreme travelers.
 In addition, 84\% of the extreme travelers in 2010 converted into non-extreme travelers in 2014, which means the stability of extreme travelers' live pattern cannot last for a long time.

-But among the 4 extreme type's transition, we still find that the amounts of EB, NO and TI in 2010 converted to themselves in 2014 (1286, 2250 and 9488) occupy the highest rate.
-That is to say, extreme pattern is more likely to keep the original status other than to convert into other extreme patterns.
-It also meets the findings of our previous work \cite{Long:2015aa} that most of EB, NO and TI are full-time workers, implying full-time worker will less likely change their jobs (also travel pattern) compared to the unemployed.
-The phenomenon of the transition rate of TI to TI (86\%) greatly exceeds that of TI to EB, NO or RI demonstrates that people in the group of TI may have greater difference of work patterns compared to others.
+But among the four types of extreme travel patterns, it still can be found that the most passengers in the EB, NO, and TI groups in 2010, with the amounts of 1286, 2250 and 9488, staying in the same groups in 2014.
+Hence, that means passenger with an extreme travel pattern is more likely to keep the original travel pattern other than to convert into other extreme patterns.
+It also meets the findings of the previous work \cite{long2016early} that most of EB, NO, and TI are full-time workers, implying full-time worker will less likely change their jobs (also travel pattern) compared to the unemployed.